Jensen-Mourat/gradle-node-plugin/README.md

 This fix was **only** tested with having the `download=true` for the node configuration.

-**Also I neither want nor have the time to publish this fork as a gradle plugin in the gradle plugins repository.
+**Also I neither want nor have the time to publish this fork as a gradle plugin on a gradle plugin repository.
 Please see how to use this fork below.**